JMU Major: Interior Architecture

 For further information, visit the School of Art, Design and Art History website.

 New Freshmen and Transfer Students

 A portfolio review is not required, but highly recommended, for prospective freshmen.
 The school hosts on-campus Portfolio Review Days in November and January.
 Faculty members also attend National Portfolio Review Days held off-campus (locations determined each fall).

-Incoming freshmen should declare interior design as their major when registering for orientation; however, students must apply for full admission into the major once all lower-division prerequisite studio art courses are completed.
+Incoming freshmen should declare interior architecture as their major when registering for orientation; however, students must apply for full admission into the major once all lower-division prerequisite studio art courses are completed.
 See section below on "Admission to the Major."

 Entering Transfer Students and Currently Enrolled Major Changers

-Prospective transfer students and students who are currently enrolled in JMU under another major and wish to declare an Interior Design major must submit a portfolio for review to the transfer/change of major portfolio review committee and be admitted into the studio art major.
+Prospective transfer students and students who are currently enrolled in JMU under another major and wish to declare an Interior Architecture major must submit a portfolio for review to the transfer/change of major portfolio review committee and be admitted into the studio art major.

 Transfer and change of major portfolios will be reviewed once each fall and spring semester.
 Transfer and change of major students who are not recommended for admission to the studio art major may reapply the following semester.
 Portfolio reviews for transfer and change of major students are held prior to advanced registration.

 Admission to the Major